maiduydung/TCar/README.md

 # TCar
-Controlling a TMPM367FDFG with uT-Kernel
+Controlling a TMPM367FDFG with uT-Kernel on SEEGER Embedded Studio